 MariaDB 5.3/5.5 has introduced a new join type “Hash Joins” which is an implementation of a Classic Block-based Hash Join Algorithm.
 In this post we will see what the Hash Join is, how it works and for what types of queries would it be the right choice.
 I will show the results of executing […]Read more

 Have you wanted to compress only certain types of columns in a table while leaving other columns uncompressed?
-While working on a customer case this week I saw an interesting problem where a table had many heavily utilized TEXT fields with some read queries exceeding 500MB (!!), and stored in a 100GB table.
+While working on a customer case this week, I saw an interesting problem where a table had many heavily utilized TEXT fields with some read queries exceeding 500MB (!!) and stored in a 100GB table.
 In […]Read more

 This conference has a great lineup for MySQL with 2 tracks on Friday dedicated to it.
 There are many great speakers both from Oracle and community on the list.

 Notice that these passwords all contain multiple exclamation points and ampersands which are normally special characters for your shell.
 The people tend to […]